Best Car Insurance After Separation

 If you and your spouse live together after your separation, the easiest option is to leave your car insurance policy alone.
 Most likely, you share a policy and a residence, and it makes sense to keep the policy as is.

-If your spouse has moved out or you'd like your own insurance policy, next steps will depend on who is the primary named insured (PNI) or policyholder.
-Only the owner of the policy or PNI will be able to make changes to the policy.
-If you're the PNI, you can call the insurance company and request your spouse and their vehicle be delisted from the policy.
+If your spouse has moved out or you'd like your own insurance policy, the next steps will depend on who is the primary named insured (PNI) or policyholder.
+Only the policy owner or PNI will be able to make changes to the policy.
+If you're the PNI, you can call the insurance company and request that your spouse and their vehicle be delisted from the policy.

-If you’re not the PNI, you won’t be able to remove a driver while maintaining control of the policy.
+If you’re not the PNI, you won’t be able to remove a driver and maintain control of the policy.
 However, you should be able to remove yourself and potentially your vehicle, freeing yourself to create a new policy at your new address.

 Take the following steps to control your car insurance during a separation:

-- Create a new policy with updated vehicle information and new address (if you were the one removed from the policy)
+2. Create a new policy with updated vehicle information and a new address (if you were the one removed from the policy)

 This process can be a bit more confusing if you share vehicles.